michaelkrzyzaniak/Beat-and-Tempo-Tracking/README.md

 double    btt_get_gaussian_tempo_histogram_decay (BTT* self);
 /*default value: BTT_DEFAULT_GAUSSIAN_TEMPO_HISTOGRAM_DECAY (0.999) */
 ```
 At each oss sample, multiply the tempo histogram by this value.
-In the original paper, they use the value 1 (no decay), but that is an offline algorithm that is trying to score a single sone with assumed constant tempo.
+In the original paper, they use the value 1 (no decay), but that is an offline algorithm that is trying to score a single song with assumed constant tempo.
 Lowering this value will make tempo changes be recognized more quickly, but spurious tempo estimates can more easily take over.

 ##### Gaussian Tempo Histogram Width
 ```c